-Hawksbills are vital to the maintenance of the coral reefs systems, our reefs in Raja Ampat host the highest number of different coral species in the world.
+Hawksbills are vital to the maintenance of coral reefs systems, our reefs in Raja Ampat host the highest number of different coral species in the world.
 Making up the most Bio-diverse systems worldwide.
-A little known fact that sponges which make up the reefs are huge competitors for reef space, they are faster growing than corals and if allowed to they will suffocate corals as they grow.
+A little known fact that sponges which make up the reefs are huge competitors for reef space, they are faster growing than corals and if they are allowed to they will suffocate corals as they grow.

 Hawksbills love to eat sponges and therefore play a vital role in the maintenance of the reef.
 Without them trimming back the sponges the reefs would not have such a verity of hard corals.
 As the Hawkbills rip the sponges apart they make them over to other animals to eat, as sponges have an exterior that many smaller animals can not penetrate.

 More is known and documented about Sea Turtle nesting and the number of hatchlings emerging from most other areas of Sea Turtle research.
 Many other projects include satellite tagging programs to monitor where turtles are going at different times of year.
 We know from tracking information that Turtles cover large areas and spend different amounts of time in different areas, what we do not know is what they are doing in these areas.year.
 We know from tracking information that Turtles cover large areas and spend different amounts of time in different areas, what we don’t always know is what they are doing in these areas.